When the great war of Mahabharat got over. Dharamraj Yudhistir took over as the undisputed Emperor of the vast kingdom.

-With folded hands Draupadi said—‘Pitamah it may sound absurd and ill-mannered, but if you insist I will have no choice but to tell you, because I just cannot disobey your orders.
-You were just now giving such rich sermons on dharma-updesh (Theology) and what came to my mind was; when Dushashan was disrobing me in Kuru-sabha (Kuru’s court) where was your dharma-updesh, then.
-It appears to me all this dharma-updesh you have learnt only after that episode.
-And with this thought in my mind I couldn’t help, and I laughed.
-Please pardon me.’
+With folded hands Draupadi said—‘Pitamah it may sound absurd and ill-mannered.
+But if you insist I will have no choice but to tell you, because I just cannot disobey your orders.
+You were just now giving rich sermons on dharma-updesh (Theology) but what came to my mind was.
+When Dushashan was disrobing me in Kuru-sabha (Kuru’s court) where was your dharma-updesh then?
+It appears to me, all this dharma-updesh that you learnt was only after the episode.
+With this thought in mind I couldn’t help but laugh.
+So, please pardon me.’

 Pitamah was stunned at this.
-He waited for some time and then said very softly, as he was badly injured.
+He waited for some time and then very softly said, as he was badly injured.

-‘Daughter there is no question of your seeking a pardon because in some ways you are right.
-I was well conversant with dhrama-updesh during that time also; but then I was feeding myself with the polluted bread of Duryodhanya and that had polluted my mind and that’s why in that Kuru-sabha when Dushshan was disrobing you I could not use the dharma-updesh and dharma-gyan judiciously to save you.
-But with all the innumerable arrows of Arjun that have pierced my body all my polluted blood, made out of the polluted bread of Duryodhana has drained out of my body, and with that my mind has become pure again and I’m able to think about religion and dharma-gyan in the right manner.
+‘Daughter there is no question of your seeking an apology because in some ways you are right.
+I was well conversant with dhrama-updesh during that time also.
+But then I was feeding myself with the polluted bread of Duryodhanya and that had polluted my mind too.
+That’s why in the Kuru-sabha when Dushshan was disrobing you I could not use the dharma-updesh and dharma-gyan judiciously to save you.
+But with all the innumerable arrows of Arjun that have pierced my body.
+All my polluted blood, made out of the polluted bread of Duryodhana has drained out.
+With that my mind has become pure again and I’m able to think about religion and dharma-gyan in the right manner.

-The source of your bread goes a long way in making you.
+Moral of the story: The source of your bread goes a long way in the making you.